emiliarojo/advent-of-code/2023/README.md

 ## Advent of Code 2023

-Solutions to the Advent of Code 2023 problems written both object-oriented with Java and procedurally with Python.
+Solutions for the 2023 Advent of Code challenges, written in both object-oriented Java and procedural Python